 You may request to change your program of study with the Office of Registration and Records and/or may need to see your academic advisor for select programs and approvals.
 Meet with your academic advisor to discuss program requirements before changing your program of study.
-All Center for Health Sciences programs and some Career and Technical Education (CTE) programs require department approval in order for the Office of Registration and Records to change your program of study.

-You should consult with Financial Aid and Scholarships and Veterans Support Services before changing your program of study as it may impact your eligibility.
+You should consult with Financial Aid and Scholarships, International Student Service, and Veteran and Support Services before changing your program of study as it may impact your eligibility.